Kingman Army Air Field

 Considering the tons of artifacts in the

-The third Bomb Bay Door was the lucky one chosen early in 1989 to be mounted on a custom, rotating stand, then painted with preliminary artwork and taken to the December 1989 San Diego celebration of the 50th Anniversary of the Liberator's first flight, where autographs of B-24 people would be sought (Taking a que from Boeing's 5 GRAND, North American's BONES, Douglas' CABOOSE, and at least 2 Liberators named V GRAND).
+The third Bomb Bay Door was the lucky one chosen early in 1989 to be mounted on a custom, rotating stand, then painted with preliminary artwork and taken to the December 1989 San Diego celebration of the 50th Anniversary of the Liberator's first flight, where autographs of B-24 people would be sought (Taking a que from Boeing's B-17G 5 GRAND, North American's B-25H BONES, Douglas' A-20K CABOOSE, and at least two Liberators named V GRAND).

 By the end of this historic gathering (hosted by The Liberator Club), over 275 signatures had been applied

 to the Bomb Bay Door in paint... signatures from men

 & even a few women who had, five decades prior, designed, built, worked on and/or flown in the Liberator, both stateside and in overseas combat.
 Considered to be historically priceless, this once obscure remnant from an anonymous Kingman bomber is now a main focal point of the

 Some of the fellas with the Door in San Diego:

 The Door was carefully loaded into a van for the 400 mile journey north and on February 6, 2011, totally unplanned, but precisely 64 years to the day from when he took his now-famous and historic series of Kingman photographs in 1947, Bill Larkins kindly added his name to the hundreds who have signed this B-24 Bomb Bay Door over the years:

 And, to round out this Page, here's a pair of